lfai/security-and-compliance/subgroups/use-cases-and-threat-models/use_cases/code_assistant/definition.md

 - **Code Assistant Agent (Static Code)**
   An AI model embedded within the assistant plugin that combines reasoning and tool interaction capabilities (e.g., APIs, code execution) to perform actions directly within the developer environment.
 In threat modeling it is treated as an active actor, since these capabilities can be leveraged—intentionally or through manipulation such as prompt injection—to carry out malicious or unintended actions including data exfiltration, unsafe operations, or abuse of integrated services.

+- **Local Code Assistant Agent (Dynamic Code)**
+  A locally hosted AI model within the agentic framework that combines reasoning and tool interaction capabilities to orchestrate multi-step workflows, invoke external services, and coordinate with the broader agent ecosystem.
+In threat modeling it is treated as an active actor with an expanded blast radius relative to its static counterpart—its autonomous, multi-tool operation makes it susceptible to prompt injection, workflow hijacking, and cascading misuse of integrated systems.

-- **Code Assistant Agent (Dynamic Code) (local/Remote)** An AI model within the agentic framework that combines reasoning and tool interaction capabilities to orchestrate multi-step workflows, invoke external services, and coordinate with the broader agent ecosystem.
+- **Remote Code Assistant Agent (Dynamic Code)**
+  A remotely hosted AI model within the agentic framework that combines reasoning and tool interaction capabilities to orchestrate multi-step workflows, invoke external services, and coordinate with the broader agent ecosystem.
 In threat modeling it is treated as an active actor with an expanded blast radius relative to its static counterpart—its autonomous, multi-tool operation makes it susceptible to prompt injection, workflow hijacking, and cascading misuse of integrated systems.

 ### Components